cychoi/gwenbell.com/responses.md

 ####June 2013

-I could not pay people to say more honest shit about the work I do.
-I guess it [goes both ways](https://www.gittip.com/gwenbell/horn/).
-I didn't pay them, and they buy my work, and they don't get a cut of what I make.
-Still, they say some things in public I should probably be paying them to say.

 <blockquote class="twitter-tweet" data-conversation="none" data-partner="tweetdeck"><p><a href="https://twitter.com/gwenbell">@gwenbell</a> Thank you for Terminal.
 So many words that I needed to read right now.</p>&mdash; Kelly / Kelspace  (@Kel_everyday) <a href="https://twitter.com/Kel_everyday/statuses/345926769397862401">June 15, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>